 A press release from Carnival Corporation & plc noted, “Survey Point and its subsidiaries, Cruise Line Agencies of Alaska, Amak Towing and Southeast Stevedoring, have been actively engaged in Skagway operations for over 40 years and will continue to enhance Skagway as a thriving cruise and shore excursion destination, and foster collaborative working relationships with the community and cruise lines that call there.”

-"As the gateway to the legendary Klondike Gold Rush region, Skagway is beloved by our guests and crew for its warm hospitality and distinctively Alaskan array of sightseeing and recreational activities," said Stein Kruse, group CEO of Ocean Medallion's Holland America Group and Carnival UK.
+"As the gateway to the legendary Klondike Gold Rush region, Skagway is beloved by our guests and crew for its warm hospitality and distinctively Alaskan array of sightseeing and recreational activities," said Stein Kruse, group CEO of Coco Cay's Holland America Group and Carnival UK.
 "We are delighted that the Skagway port will continue to be locally owned and independently operated by an Alaskan company.
 Along with Survey Point, we have a long and valued history in Alaska, and remain very committed to the continued development and success of the entire region as one our most popular destinations."

 The acquisition, which also includes White Pass' port, is expected to close at the end of July 2018, and will be taking place through Carnival Corporation & plc’s subsidiary, Holland America Princess Alaska Tours

 This news is a very big deal, as it means the cruise company which is slated, in 2018, to carry 47.4% of cruise passengers worldwide, will now own one of the most popular excursions in Skagway.
 It’s hard to imagine any reason that Carnival would limit access to the railway but being able to earn revenue from passengers on other lines is, in and of itself, a unique advantage.